Apply for an Expedited AppointmentOn this page:

 Purpose of travel is to attend to an urgent business matter where the travel requirement could not be predicted in advance.

-- A letter of invitation from the corresponding company in the United States attesting to the urgency of the planned visit, describing the nature of the business and that the company will suffer a significant loss of opportunity if an expedited appointment is not available
+- A letter of invitation from the corresponding company in the United States attesting to the urgency of the planned visit, describing the nature of the business and that either the U.S. or Russian company will suffer a significant loss of opportunity if an expedited appointment is not available

 Purpose of travel is to begin or resume a valid program of study in the United States within 60 days when no regular visa appointments are available.
 This option is limited only to students and exchange students who are within 60 days of their start date.
 It is also limited only to applicants who have not been refused a visa within the last six months at the U.S. Embassy/Consulate.